I Hope They Serve Beer in Hell (film)

 I Hope They Serve Beer in Hell is a 2009 American independent comedy film loosely based on the work and persona of writer Tucker Max, who co-wrote the screenplay.
 In an interview with Shave Magazine Max explained that the film is not "a direct recount or retelling.
 It says it is based on true events because it is.
 Basically, every scene in the movie happened in real life in one way or another but it happened in a different time or time frame.
 But pretty much every single thing happened."
 The film was directed by Bob Gosse and stars Matt Czuchry as Max.
 It was produced by Darko Entertainment and distributed by Freestyle Releasing.
 Max had said previously that sequels were possible if the initial film found financial success.

 The film was released in theaters on September 25, 2009.
 The DVD was released on January 26, 2010.
 While the book was a best-seller, the film was a box office bomb that was met with generally negative reviews.

 Plot summary

 The film's plot is loosely adapted from "The Austin Road Trip Story" in Max's book I Hope They Serve Beer in Hell.
-A tireless and charismatic novelty seeker, Tucker (Matt Czuchry) tricks his buddy Dan (Geoff Stults) into lying to his fiancée Kristy (Keri Lynn Pratt), so they can go to a legendary strip club three and a half hours away to celebrate Dan's last days of bachelorhood in proper style.
-Tucker drags their misanthropic friend Drew (Jesse Bradford) along for the ride, and before they know it Tucker's pursuit of a hilarious carnal interest lands Dan in serious trouble with both the law and his future wife.
+A tireless and charismatic novelty seeker, Tucker tricks his buddy Dan into lying to his fiancée Kristy, so they can go to a legendary strip club three and a half hours away to celebrate Dan's last days of bachelorhood in proper style.
+Tucker drags their misanthropic friend Drew along for the ride, and before they know it Tucker's pursuit of a hilarious carnal interest lands Dan in serious trouble with both the law and his future wife.

-The ensuing blowout leaves Tucker uninvited from the wedding and ankle-deep in a mess of his own creation.
-If he wants back into the wedding and the lives of his best friends, he'll have to find a way to balance the demands of friendship with his own narcissism and selfishness.
+The ensuing argument leaves Tucker uninvited from the wedding.
+To attend the wedding and maintain his relationships with his friends, Tucker must address his personal behavior and priorities.